nicolealdurien/HJC-Tribute/README.md

 * **Features:**

     Easy upload of images to photo gallery, with progress bar.
+No registration or login needed.

     Zoom-in modal appears when any image is clicked.